emencia/diskette/README.rst

 Diskette
 ========

-Export and import Django application datas and storage directories.
+Export and import Django application datas and medias.

 Features
 ********

-* Application datas are managed using Django fixtures in JSON, no need to define anything else than application label or models names;
+* Based on *Django apps* to know about applications and their models;
+* Application datas are dumped with Django ``dumpdata`` command as JSON fixtures, dumps can be naturally loaded in any database type using Django command  ``loaddata``;
+* Define application to be dumped with multiple options;
-* Advanced data drainage for application datas;
+* Advanced data drainage for undefined applications;
-* Storage directories are not Django storages and can be whatever you need until it exists under the same base path for all storages;
+* Media archiving is done through *Storages* (not *Django storages*) that can be whatever directory you need to backup;
 * Many excluding rules for datas and storages to avoid useless content in archive;
 * Build a complete archive that can be automatically loaded with Diskette or manually;
+* Support models made with ``django-polymorphic``;

 Dependancies